 Find out how he hopes his model will be disruptive and revolutionise finding work in our latest post in the Startups UK series.

 What inspired you to start the company?

-What the general recruitment agencies out there do we can do via a platform, and you don’t need the middle person to do the hunting of CVs and finding people.
+What the general recruitment agencies out there do we can do via a platform, and you do not need the middle person to do the hunting of CVs and finding people.

 How is a digital profile different from a traditional CV?

 We’re trying to change the CV that everyone has to a digital profile.
 That digital profile will allow you to encompass other data, such as info you put on Facebook or Twitter, but you can choose what you want to represent.

 What employers are doing when you send your CV in is trawling you to find out more information about you because they have not got what they really need from your CV.
 They’ve got your experience but they don’t know who you are as a person.

 What we’re trying to do is capture who you are as a person, not just your experience but your aspirations for learning, who you’re influenced by, the YouTube tutorials you’re watching, the events you’re attending.
 All this gives employers a better picture of the person’s professional persona.